ramneekagn/SafeguardLLM/README.md

 Contains the experiments from the paper

 # Execution script:
- run_judge_reclassify_eval is used to create the final data for the experiments
+ run_judge_reclassify_eval is used to create the final data for the experiments, i.e the predictions of the different classifiers